A request from the commissioner of an independent wrestling promotion requested that foul language be avoided. This spawned chants of "HOLY BEEP".

 John Major's campaign for "family values" used the slogan "Back to Basics," so naturally when a number of his ministers were caught having affairs, "Back to Basics" became a fashionable alternative to "discussing Uganda."

-The recent disappearance of South Carolina governor Mark Sanford has led a number of people to push "hiking the Appalachian Trail" as a similar euphemism.
+The June 2009 disappearance of South Carolina governor Mark Sanford has led a number of people to push "hiking the Appalachian Trail" as a similar euphemism.

 Rounding out the Private Eye-fest, the magazine famously responded to a libel allegation by Mr Arkell with the response "We note that Mr Arkell's attitude to damages 'will be governed by the nature of our reply', and would therefore be grateful if you would inform us what his attitude to damages would be, were he to learn that the nature of our reply is as follows: Fuck off".
 With that precedent, Private Eye went on to tell a number of other people "We refer you to the reply given to the plaintiff in the case Arkell v.
 Pressdram".